Medieval Mortar Recipe

 Step four – Raking and slaking

 The coal would eventually turn into ash and start to fall out the bottom, along with pieces of limestone.
-Some poor local who couldn’t find a safer job would have to stand at the entrance with a long rake type tool, and pull out all the pieces of white hot chunks of quicklime as they fell out the bottom.
+Some poor locals who couldn’t find a safer job would have to stand at the entrance with a long rake-type tool and pull out all the white-hot quicklime chunks as they fell out the bottom.

 Step five – Powdering

-There would normally be an area were the raker could just pull out a piece of rock and shove it into an area were water would flow through, letting the stream or river do all the cooling work.
-The next job is for someone to remove the cooled pieces of stone from the water and put them into a grinding area, which was usually nothing more than a clear piece of ground.
+There would normally be an area where the raker could just pull out a piece of rock and shove it into an area where water would flow through, letting the stream or river do all the cooling work.
+The next job is for someone to remove the cooled pieces of stone from the water and put them into a grinding area, which is usually nothing more than a clear piece of ground.

 After heating and cooling the limestone rock becomes very brittle and is easy to smash into a powder, even with wooden mallets.
 One of the kiln workers would spend all day fetching pieces of rock out of a stream before smashing it with a mallet, only to shovel it up and bag it before doing it over and over again.